gtachen/ESC_Code_Harish_Pranav_Rohit_Aedan/README.md

 # STEM
-OUR STEM club stuff idk
+OUR STEM club python stuff like the sprites and code and all that.